-How much does a website cost in Oshawa?
-Honest 2025 pricing for Durham Region businesses—from DIY to custom builds—plus what's worth paying for and what to avoid.
+How much does website design cost in Oshawa?
+Practical pricing guidance for Durham businesses, from DIY builders to custom builds, plus what to avoid.

 Searching for web design in Oshawa?
 You've probably noticed prices are all over the map.
 One designer quotes $500, another quotes $8,000—for what sounds like the same thing.
-Here's the honest, no-fluff breakdown of what Oshawa and Durham Region businesses actually pay for websites in 2025, plus what you should expect at each price point.
+Here's a practical, no-fluff breakdown of common website pricing tiers Nexsite sees in Oshawa and Durham Region, plus what you should expect at each price point.

 What Oshawa Web Design Actually Costs